 1. Checking Account

-Checking accounts are available through traditional banks, credit unions, and online financial institutions.
-These accounts allow deposits and withdrawals.
-Some accounts may charge fees, while others checking accounts can be opened at no cost, but may have some restrictions.
+• Some checking accounts may charge fees, while others allow opening checking accounts for free but may have some restrictions.
 It may be possible to have fees waived on a checking account by meeting certain minimum account balances or setting up direct deposits from your employer.

-Checking accounts got their name from one of their prominent features — writing checks.
-While writing checks may be less common these days, traditional checking accounts still offer the ability to make deposits and withdrawals, write checks, and in some cases, the account balance may earn interest.
-For the most part, they’re meant for daily expenses, not intended for savings.
+• Checking accounts got their name from one of their prominent features — writing checks.
+While writing checks may be less common these days, a debit card typically enables you to tap and swipe as you spend.

-The checking account interest rate offered on many checking accounts is lower than the rate of inflation.
-If a person chooses to park all their money in this account, their money wouldn’t keep pace with inflation and would end up losing value year over year.
-That’s why, while most Americans have a checking account, it’s not their only bank account.
+• Many checking accounts offer no interest, though some do pay an interest rate, usually well under the rate of inflation.
+This means that if a person chooses to park all their money in this account, their money wouldn’t keep pace with inflation and would end up losing value year over year.
+That’s why, while many Americans have a checking account, it’s typically not their only bank account.

 2. Savings Account